 In your day-to-day life, you make an effort to reduce your household’s impact on the local and global environment.
 You use power conscientiously, recycle paper and plastic, and conserve water wherever possible.
-As you prepare to transition to a different home, you may spend a lot of time looking for a location that suits your environmental concerns.
+As you prepare to transition to a different home, you may spend a lot of time looking for a location that suits your eco-friendly concerns.

 A lot of the waste generated during the moving process results from inefficient packing practices.
 Use these tips to create less trash.